captbaritone/webamp/README.md

 ## Use Winamp2-js in your project **PRE ALPHA**

-Several people have expressed interest in including Winamp2-js inside their website.
+There are many websites that could potentially benefit from having Winamp embeded in them.
+That said, nobody that I know of is really doing this in production.
 In an attempt to try this out, I have published Winamp2-js as an NPM package.
+The API is far from stable as I don't actually know all the various use-cases it should support.
+Some potential ones are:

+* A player that can load files from Dropbox using the [Dropbox JavaScript SDK](http://dropbox.github.io/dropbox-sdk-js/).
+* A player that comes preloaded with a SoundCloud playlist.
+* A player that's compatible with [https://github.com/justinfrankel/WHUMP] database files.
+* A player that can be used to demonstrate skins on a skins website.
+* A generic podcast widget.
+* Something else?

 You can attempt to use it in your JS project like so:

 Install the package:

 ```
 npm install --save winamp2-js
-npm install --save babel-polyfill
 ```

 Create a DOM element somewhere in your HTML document: